Las Vegas Raiders: Current ownership structure

 Legally, the club is owned by a nine-member limited partnership.
-A. D. Football, Inc., the company founded by Al Davis to hold his interest, is the general partner.
-The heirs of the original eight-member ownership group are limited partners.
+A. D. Football, Inc., the company founded by Al Davis to hold his interest, is the sole general partner.
+The heirs of the original eight partners are limited partners.

-From 1972 onward, Davis had exercised total control of the Raiders as president of A.D.
+From 1972 onward, Davis had exercised near-total control of the Raiders as president of A.D.
 Football, Inc. Although exact ownership stakes are not known, it has been reported that Davis owned 47% of the team shares before his death in 2011.
 The limited partners have almost no role in team operations, though they were briefly mentioned in team media guides.
 Many of them had not watched, let alone attended, Raiders games in years at the time of Davis' death.

 Ed McGah, the last surviving member of the original ownership group, died in September 1983.
 Upon his death, his interest was devised to a family trust, of which his son, E.J.
 McGah, was the trustee.
 The younger McGah was himself a part-owner of the team, as a limited partner, and died in 2002.
 Several members of the McGah family filed suit against Davis in October 2003, alleging mismanagement of the team by Davis.
 The lawsuit sought monetary damages and to remove Davis and A. D. Football, Inc. as general partner.
 Among their specific complaints, the McGahs alleged that Davis failed to provide them with detailed financial information previously provided to Ed and E.J.
 McGah.
-The Raiders countered that—under the terms of the partnership agreement as amended in 1972—upon the death of the elder McGah in 1983, his general partner interest converted to that of a limited partner.
+The Raiders countered that—under the terms of the partnership agreement as amended in 1972—upon the death of the elder McGah in 1983, his general partnership interest converted to that of a limited partner.
 The team continued to provide the financial information to the younger McGah as a courtesy, though it was under no obligation to do so.